 For more information and to request short-term disability leave, please contact Human Resources.
-[Approved by the Board of Trustees, October 2020]

-5.6.7.1 Maternity Leave
+5.6.7.1 Pregnancy and Childbirth Leave

-Maternity leave is available to employees eligible for FMLA (unpaid leave) and the College's parental leave program (paid leave).
+Pregnancy and childbirth leave is available to employees eligible for FMLA (unpaid leave) and the College's parental leave program (paid leave).
 (See Section 5.6.9 and 5.6.10 for information regarding FMLA and paid parental leave.)